jimshowalter/architecture-enforcer/README.md

 * If your project uses reflection, you should add class-to-class dependencies to a file you specify with the -r command-line argument.
 The syntax is: full.name.of.referring.class.Foo:full.name.of.referred.to.class.Bar,full.name.of.referred.to.class.Baz...., where the referred-to classes are classes to which the referring class refers by reflection.
 At least one referred-to class is required.
 If there are too many referred-to classes to fit cleanly on one line, you can start multiple lines with the referring class.
-If you preserve nested types in your analysis, and you have instances of reflection references from or two nested types, include $TheNestedType in the names.
+If you preserve nested types in your analysis, and you have instances of reflection references from or to nested types, include $TheNestedType in the names.

 * Sometimes pf-CDA misses classes that are referred to by other classes in the war.
 To fix these, you should add the missing classes to a file you specify with the -f command-line argument.
 The syntax is: full.name.of.missing.class.Foo:full.name.of.referred.to.class.Bar,full.name.of.referred.to.class.Baz..., where the referred-to classes are classes to which the missing class refers.
 If there are too many referred-to classes to fit cleanly on one line, you can start multiple lines with the referring class.
 If the unresolved class you are adding does not refer to other classes in your project, you don't need to add any referred-to classes (and you don't need a colon after the referring class on the line).
-If you preserve nested types in your analysis, and you have instances of unresolved types from or two nested types, include $TheNestedType in the names.
+If you preserve nested types in your analysis, and you have instances of unresolved types from or to nested types, include $TheNestedType in the names.

 * Adding a referred-to class to the reflections or fix-unresolveds files can introduce new unresolved classes.
 When that happens, you need to keep entering classes until all classes are defined.